-The Study of Power and Who Gets What, When and How
+The Study of Power

 As a leading career-oriented institution, Ferris offers you valuable training not found elsewhere.
 Because of our strong technical programs, you can broaden your academic credentials to include coursework and training in numerous technological fields.
 The Political Science program at Ferris combines for you multi-disciplinary scholarship with practical training in government, business and technology.

 In political science you will study a wide variety of interesting ideas and concepts in numerous courses.
 Included, though not limited to only these, are American national government, political parties, public administration, state and local government, American constitutional law, international organization, comparative world governments, international relations, urban and regional planning, public-sector labor management, and local government budget analysis.

 You will also complete the political science capstone course and a major internship with a public or appropriate private agency.
 Students intending to attend law school are encouraged to complete their internship with a practicing attorney.

 The Ferris State University political science major is very unique in that it blends traditional topics of the discipline with several courses designed specifically for the study of public administration.
 Public administration merges the interrelationships among, politics, government, and the law.
 This is what makes the Ferris political science degree so unique.
 It prepares its graduates for careers in government, administration, and the law.

 What are Graduates of Political Science Doing Now?